A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: IDS and Datasets Survey

+In this section, a survey of recent ML IDS is provided, analyzing the associated datasets, and their shortcomings.
+IEEE Xplore and Google Scholar queries were made using "Intrusion Detection System*'' OR ``IDS*'' filtering the dates to include manuscripts published in the last decade.
+The filtration was made to have a wide coverage of datasets, ML techniques and detected attacks.
+A total of \textbf{85} published manuscripts in the period of $[2008-2020]$ are analyzed.
+Analysis of older IDS ML techniques and used features for the period 2004 - 2007 was previously conducted by Nguyen and Armitage~\cite{4738466}.
+They discuss the limitations of port-based and payload-based classification and the emerging use of ML techniques to classify IP traffic.

-Table~\ref{tab:ids-comparison} introduces the most pre-eminent (i.e. most cited) IDS research from the past decade.
-Each IDS is mentioned with a list of the algorithms used and the datasets the IDS was evaluated against.
+\tablename~\ref{tab:appendix} summarizes the pre-eminent (i.e., most cited) IDS research from the past decade.
+Each IDS is mentioned with a list of the algorithms used and the datasets that the IDS was evaluated against.
 Moreover, the attacks detected are also listed.
+The algorithmic trends are then discussed alongside the attacks included in the datasets used.